ethereum/consensus-specs/specs/fulu/p2p-interface.md

 ```
 (
-  List[BlobSidecar, MAX_REQUEST_BLOB_SIDECARS_EIP7594]
+  List[BlobSidecar, MAX_REQUEST_BLOB_SIDECARS_FULU]
 )
 ```

 *Updated validation*

-Clients MUST respond with at least the blob sidecars of the first blob-carrying block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS_EIP7594` sidecars.
+Clients MUST respond with at least the blob sidecars of the first blob-carrying block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS_FULU` sidecars.

 ##### DataColumnSidecarsByRoot v1